Information for Students

 “Truly a phenomenal program and a fantastic opportunity.
 I am so lucky to have been able to participate in this program.”

-In summer 2023, the National Maternal and Child Health (MCH) Workforce Development Center will support at least 7 teams of MCH students to participate in internships in state and territorial Title V programs.
+In summer 2025, the National Maternal and Child Health (MCH) Workforce Development Center will support MCH students to participate in internships in state and jurisdictional Title V agencies.

 What is Title V?

-Title V agencies are funded through the Maternal and Child Health Block Grant and are typically located within state and territorial health departments.
+Title V agencies are funded through the MCH Block Grant and are typically located within state and jurisdictional health departments.
 Title V refers to the state-federal partnership program that aims to “improve the health and well-being of women (particularly mothers) and children.”
 The aim of the Title V MCH Internship Program is to provide future MCH professionals with experience working in state and jurisdictional Title V agencies under the mentorship and guidance of Title V agency preceptors.
+Learn more about Title V.

 Why should you apply to the Title V MCH Internship Program?